mvhenten/wolperting/README.md

 using `Object.freeze`.
 The constructor populates attributes at instantiation, transforming your object's prototype declaration as a de-facto API.

-Additionally, it adds a type-checking mechanism that leverages `lodash`'s `isXXX` functions, providing a stable fundament for type-checking in javascript.
+Additionally, it provides a number of built-in types providing a stable fundament for type-checking in javascript.

 Examples
 --------